Who Is This Credit Card Best For?

-Bonus is a great value due to Marriott’s high-value points: The welcome offer includes a large cache of points, which, our research shows, are worth more than those of many competitors on average.
+- Bonus is a great value due to Marriott’s high-value points: The welcome offer includes a large cache of points, which, our research shows, are worth more than those of many competitors on average.
 So this bonus could go further than some other hotel cards’ bonuses.

-	- Elite status benefits: Cardholders get Silver Elite status in the Marriott rewards program as well as 15 Elite Night credits when you open your card and every subsequent year.
+- Elite status benefits: Cardholders get Silver Elite status in the Marriott rewards program as well as 15 Elite Night credits when you open your card and every subsequent year with enrollment.
 Silver status comes with a 10% bonus on Marriott stays and priority late checkout.

 Marriott Bonvoy Business American Express Card Welcome Offer